 In March 2023, the Company announced the commencement of diamond drilling at the Chebistuan Project.
-A total exploration budget of C\$1.5 million was approved by Newmont for the 2023 winter exploration program.
-The program will include up to 3,500m of diamond drilling including three drill fences to test bedrock across a structural corridor at the Deux Orignaux target area.

-In May 2023, a maiden diamond drill program was recently completed at the Deux Orignaux target area.
+A total exploration budget of \$1.56 million was approved by Newmont for the 2023 winter exploration program.
+In May 2023, the maiden diamond drill program was completed at the Deux Orignaux target area.
 This target area was defined by gold and pathfinder element anomalism in glacial overburden identified following multiple phases of systematic geochemical surveys, beginning with a regional program in 2021 covering the entire 159,690-hectare property.
-The maiden drill program included 2,170m of diamond drilling over seven holes testing across structural targets defined by detailed magnetic and induced polarization (IP) surveys completed last year.
-Results from the drill program are expected to be released towards the end of the second quarter.
-The Chebistuan Project is held under an earn-in agreement with Newmont Corporation.
+The drill program included seven drill holes totalling 2,170m of diamond drilling along two fences testing across structural targets defined by detailed magnetic and induced polarization (IP) surveys completed last year.